 We further believe that true transformation happens at the level of self, systems, and society.
 These sessions are designed to enhance personal reflection and to begin to open a dialogue on how to implement change in our organizations.
 As such, we strongly encourage organizations to have both their staff and board teams participate in the Learning Journey together.
 Ideally, participants will learn progressively throughout the program so as to build on their knowledge.
 Because sessions are recorded, participants can watch and re-watch in a way that suits their schedule, though being on the live call will allow for further interaction.

 We began this journey in June 2020 with 4 webinars themed around the topic of Pre-Contact and Early History.
-In September and October, Series 2 focused on Indigenous Rights, Residential Schools, Murdered and Missing Indigenous Women and Girls, as well as Two-Eyed Seeing.
+In September and October, Series 2 consisted of 5 webinars focused on Indigenous Rights, Residential Schools, Murdered and Missing Indigenous Women and Girls, as well as Two-Eyed Seeing.
+In November, Series 3 continued with teachings on Mi'kmaw Governance, Education, and Language.
+This May we will host Series 4 with an additional 4 webinars focusing on Incorporating Reconciliation Learning into Our Work and Everyday Lives.